GLOBAL MARKETS-Wall Street, euro zone shares rise, dollar weaker

 By Ellen Freilich

-NEW YORK, May 30 (Reuters) - U.S. stocks rose on Thursday as weaker-than-forecast economic data argued for continued bond buying by the Federal Reserve, while higher euro zone confidence aided European shares and the euro.
+NEW YORK, May 30 (Reuters) - U.S. stocks rose on Thursday as the latest U.S. economic data argued for continued central bank stimulus measures while higher confidence in the euro zone lifted European shares and the euro.

-U.S. GDP grew 2.4 percent in the first quarter, slightly less than first reported, a sign of pain from Washington’s austerity drive.
-New claims for unemployment benefits rose in the latest week, the government said.
-Pending home sales rose 0.3 percent in April, below expectations of a 1.1 percent rise.
+U.S. GDP grew 2.4 percent in the first quarter, slightly less than initially reported, a sign of pain from Washington’s austerity drive, and new claims for unemployment benefits rose in the latest week, the government said.
+Pending home sales rose 0.3 percent in April, below expectations for a 1.1 percent rise.

-The dollar fell to a three-week low against the euro after the weaker economic data.
-It erased all of its gains versus the yen after sources told Reuters Japan’s public pensions fund was considering allowing investment in domestic stocks to grow with a rallying market.
+The dollar fell to a three-week low against the euro and erased all of its gains versus the yen after sources told Reuters Japan’s public pensions fund was considering allowing investment in domestic stocks to grow with a rallying market.

-Before the weaker U.S. economic reports came out, Japan’s Nikkei share average dived 5.2 percent on concern the Fed could scale back its stimulus program later this year.
+Earlier, Japan’s Nikkei share average dived 5.2 percent on Thursday on concerns about the Fed scaling back its stimulus program in the next few months.

 U.S. equities have been closely tethered to central bank policy, with shares tumbling on Wednesday as U.S. Treasury bond yields rose to their highest level in more than a year on concerns the Federal Reserve would curb its bond-buying program.